turbot/guardrails-docs/docs/runbooks/troubleshooting/update-ted/database-instance-not-in-available-state/index.md

 ## Issue

-The most common reason for this issue is that the database is in a state where modifications are not allowed, such as `backing-up`.
+The most common reason for this issue is that the database is in a state where modifications are not allowed, such as `Backing-up`.
 Attempting to make changes during this time will result in an error.

 ![Update Failed](/images/docs/guardrails/runbooks/troubleshooting/update-ted/database-instance-not-in-available-state/update-failed.png)